 - Have stomach problems like vomiting and diarrhea.

-This can be stressful for you and your baby.
+This can be very stressful for both you and your baby.
 But most babies recover after the body has rid itself of the drug.
 How long this takes depends on the drug and how much is in your baby's body.

 What can you do if you used drugs during pregnancy?

 Your baby's doctor wants to give you and your baby the best care possible.
 So if you used drugs or took prescription medicines while you were pregnant, make sure to tell your baby's doctor.
 It can take courage to speak up about these things.
 But telling the doctor what drugs you took, how much you took, and when you took them will help the doctor watch your baby's health after birth.
 And the doctor will know to do more tests, if needed, as your child grows.

-If you have a drug use problem, talk with your doctor, counselor, or other support person.
-Drugs may affect many parts of your life, including your ability to take care of yourself and your baby.
-Getting support can help you address these issues.
+If you have a drug problem, talk with your doctor, counselor, or other support person.
+Drug use may affect many parts of your life, including your ability to take care of yourself and your baby.
+Getting support can help.